yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 Pomona College has a low Hispanic and "alien" share while having a high "other" share.

 ### Anchor 3
-Mount St. Mary's College has a high Black population share, high hispanic share, low "alien" share and low "other" share.
+Mount St. Mary's College has a high Black population share, high Hispanic share, low "alien" share and low "other" share.
+Asian/Pacific population share is close

 ### Anchor 4
-San Jose State University
+San Jose State University has an extremely high Asian/Pacific population share as well as a low "other" share.
+Hispanic and "alien" population shares are close to the state average.